nashiddo/freeCodeCamp/guide/english/agile/build-measure-learn/index.md

 ---
 ## Build Measure Learn

 The Build-Measure-Learn loop is a method used to build the right product.
-Coined in the "Lean Startup" book by Eric Reis, the loop enables rapid experimenting, in the sole purpose of achieving market fit.
+Coined in the "Lean Startup" book by Eric Reis; the loop enables rapid experimenting.
+For the the sole purpose of achieving market fit.
 In other words, it is a powerful system to validate assumptions concerning a product you set out to deliver.
 Breaking down the loop, it consists of the following parts:

 ![build-measure-learn-loop](https://steveblank.files.wordpress.com/2015/05/ideas-build-code-measure.jpg)

 ### Idea
 Each loop starts with an idea that will supply business value to some users.
-Such idea must be consisted of a vision for a product - which will direct you at what to build, and a metric that will point out to whether your assumptions about the business value were correct.
+Such idea must be consisted of a vision for a product.
+Which will direct you to what to build.
+Also a metric that will point out to whether your assumptions about the business value were correct.

 ### Build
 To validate your idea, you set out to build a Minimal Viable Product (MVP), combined with predefined metrics (one is preferred), whose purpose is to validate your theory, and help you decide whether you should preserve or pivot.